zeta1999/korali/examples/bayesian.inference/reference/README.rst

     e["Distributions"][2]["Minimum"] = 0.0
     e["Distributions"][2]["Maximum"] = +5.0

-For a detailed description of CMA-ES settings see :ref:`CMAES <module-solver-cmaes>`
+For a detailed description of CMA-ES settings see :ref:`CMAES <module-solver-optimizer-cmaes>`

 Finally, we configure the output, and then need to add a call to the run() routine to start the Korali engine.